-Q&A with Pirates general manager Neal Huntington
+MLB preview: Q&A with Pirates general manager Neal Huntington

 It's one thing to tell a 21-year-old that you've traded him because he doesn't really know about the world yet and he might not have created relationships with a bunch of different people.
 But when you trade a grown man and his family's got ties to the city from which you've traded him, it's hard.

+Huntington: I'm fortunate to have some people who've chosen to stay here.
+There are some people who've had opportunities to go elsewhere and they've chosen to stay, either because it wasn't the right opportunity or our work isn't quite done here.

+I feel incredibly fortunate to work with great people who love what they do, who care about each other and who are committed to this organization.
+We're also thrilled for those who've gone to other places and taken on leadership roles.
+We take a ton of pride in the fact that there are Pirates going everywhere because we're doing some good things.
+When someone does leave, we celebrate it and recognize it as a chance for us to get even better by bringing in a different mind set or a different skill set.

 Trib: You're signed through 2017 with a club option for next year.
-What's left for you to do in Pittsburgh and where do you go from here?
+What's left for you to do in Pittsburgh and were do you go from here?

 Huntington: I love what I do and the people that I get an opportunity I get to do it with.
 I love the challenges that are inherent in a small market.
 It's the only thing I've ever known.

 In Montreal, we were a small market and working in Dave Dombrowski's legacy, then working with Dan Duquette.
-What a great learning opportunity.
+What a great learning opportunity that was.

 When I moved to Cleveland, we were a large-revenue team, because local revenues drove the boat at the point in time, but we evolved quickly back into what we were, and that was a small-market team.
 To learn under Mark Shapiro and learn with Chris Antonetti was an outstanding opportunity.